spot_img

 As more and more people, led by Millennials and Gen Zers, migrate to urban centers, more housing will naturally be needed in these locations.
 At the same time, steadily increasing environmental concerns will require ever more attention to sustainability.
 Offsite construction is an important strategy to address both of these major trends concurrently.

-VIEW THE ARTICLE IN OUR DIGITAL EDITION
+VIEW ARTICLE IN OUR DIGITAL EDITION

 LEAVE A REPLY